Skip to Content

 While up to 25 guests competing for a single bartender’s attention sounds daunting, these are the most efficient bartenders you’ll ever encounter.

-Following the initial rush when everyone onboard is seeking a cocktail simultaneously, drinks can be ordered almost instantly.
-You won’t be disappointed with the speed at which you are served aside from the first 5 minutes.
+Following the initial rush when everyone is clamoring for a cocktail simultaneously, drinks can be ordered almost instantly.
+You won’t be disappointed with the speed at which you are served, aside from the first 5 minutes.

-You should easily be able to cram down 7+ drinks comfortably.
+You should easily be able to cram down 7+ drinks.
 You’ll be full, but there is plenty of time and service capacity to churn cocktails out quickly.
 I’ve never left feeling short-changed or cheated.

 As a bonus, you can grab a drink at the end of your ride to take with you as you exit your High Roller pod.